 — Gallery —

 — Blog —

 Summer/Fall 2018 TBA

 — Who we are —

 Communications Director.
-Klie is a nonbinary activist from New Orleans who loves life, music, water, family, cordyceps fungi, cats, geocaching, and anything by Octavia Butler.
-With experience in Communications, Social Work and Biology, Klie spends most of their time fostering equitable spaces in environmental justice, open source tech, and nonprofit organizations all over the world.
-Klie is also a facilitator with Trans*Visible.
-They are interested in kindness and in leaving this place better than we found it.
+Klie is a nonbinary organizer from New Orleans who loves life, music, water, family, cordyceps fungi, cats, geocaching, and anything by Octavia Butler.
+Native to Lousiana, Klie is Cajun, Creole and Indigenous and believes in the power of bringing our full selves "to the table".
+With experience in Communications, Social Work, Biology, and Facilitation, Klie spends most of their time fostering equitable spaces in environmental justice, gender justice, racial justice, open source tech, and nonprofit organizations all over the world.
+They are committed to kindness, to connection, and to doing better.

 Director of Photography.
 Jonah is a visual artist and mystic specializing in work that promotes the spiritual uplift of the transgender community.
 With an academic background in Gender Studies, Jonah makes art that touches on subjects of embodiment, place, marginalization, dysphoria, sex, mental health, expansion, and transgender spiritual renaissance.

 Web Designer.
 Cady makes glitchy art, interactive multi-media installations, weird music, and websites and mobile apps for causes she cares about.
 She's also totally into interaction and experience design.
 Like it's weird how much she's into that.